Learn Acoustic Guitar

 BCC♯DD♯EFF♯GG♯AA♯

-It can be helpful to consider the order of notes as circular, with the starting note being found at noon.
+It can be helpful to consider the order of the guitars notes as circular, with the starting note being found at noon.

 Chromatic Scale - Circular